WordPress/gutenberg/docs/how-to-guides/thunks.md

 } );
 ```

-Thunks' support is experimental for now.
+Support for thunks is experimental for now.
 You can enable it by setting `__experimentalUseThunks: true` when registering your store.

 ## Thunks API